LuluStieper/design-projects/README.md

 ## Accessible Web Design

 This project shows the complete design process of a zoo-themed website, created as part of an 'Interaction and Interface Design' course.
-The focus of this task was on aesthetic design, user-friendliness, and web accessibility, ensuring an engaging and inclusive experience for all users.
+The focus of this task was on aesthetic design, user-experience, and web accessibility, ensuring an engaging and inclusive experience for all users.

 https://www.figma.com/design/ltes80jholbDXapDpNgS0F/ZOO?node-id=0-1&t=ssifAQipYRCzZwHc-1